latest news ...

 old cars Hanksville Utah

-In the next two photographs, you can see a couple of old chassis, complete with wooden-spoked wheels.
+In the next two photographs, you can see a couple of old chassis, complete with wooden-spoked wheels, and so how old would they be?
+Prior to the late 1920s, that's for sure.

 old cars Hanksville Utah

-Some aluminium sheeting, a couple of sheets of marine plywood, a bit of 2x1 and a long weekend and you'd have something nice and unusual at the end of it.
+Some aluminium sheeting, a folding press, a couple of sheets of marine plywood, a bit of 2x1 and a long weekend and you'd have something nice and unusual at the end of it.

-Thinking on, I saw a nice and interesting bodyshell a couple of weeks ago in Wheatland, Wyoming.
+Thinking on, I saw a nice and interesting bodyshell a couple of weeks ago when I was up at in Wheatland in Wyoming.
 You know, I could be on to something here with all of this.
+Where's my trailer?

 old cars Hanksville Utah

 Most women go in for retail therapy by wandering around clothes shops and the like.
-I fully believe in retail therapy too, but in my case it would be in a scrapyard like this
+I fully believe in retail therapy too, but in my case it would be in a scrapyard like this.
+It is really like a treasure trove and I could spend a whole day wandering around in a place like this.
+It's a good job that Nerina and I are no longer together.
+How she suffered when I used to do this kind of thing all over Western Europe.

 old cars Hanksville Utah